eigenfoo/old-eigenfoo.github.io/_pages/about.md

 Engineering.
 I'm a two-time quantitative research and investments intern at [Quantopian](https://www.quantopian.com/).

-I'm interested in mathematics, computation and data, and especiallly anything that brings them together.
+I'm interested in mathematics, computation and data, and especially anything that brings them together.

 ## What's with your username?